May 02, 2017

 Partner Andrée Cullens provided the middle relief of the seminar and followed Feeney with a presentation on "Stealing Signs: Data Security," focusing on data security breaches and what companies should do when their confidential information is hacked, including how to notify clients and customers of the breach.
 Cullens also discussed the possibilities of civil actions being brought upon companies that did not disclose breaches in a timely manner.

-The closers of the seminar - Partner and Labor and Employment Practice Team Leader Vicki Crochet, Partner Tom Peak and Associate Lauren Rivera - presented "Heaters, Change-Ups, Silders and Curveballs: Rapid Fire Workplace Developments," on Pregnancy and Leave Issues, Overtime/Wage-Hour Rules, Transgender/Gender Identity, and Religious/National Origin Discrimination.
-In Crochet's presentation on Pregancy and Leave issues, she discussed the most recent court rulings surrounding the Pregancy Discrimination Act; and reasonable accommodations that can be made between employers and pregnant employees at work.
+The closers of the seminar - Partner and Labor and Employment Practice Team Leader Vicki Crochet, Partner Tom Peak and Associate Lauren Rivera - presented "Heaters, Change-Ups, Sliders and Curveballs: Rapid Fire Workplace Developments," on Pregnancy and Leave Issues, Overtime/Wage-Hour Rules, Transgender/Gender Identity, and Religious/National Origin Discrimination.
+In Crochet's presentation on Pregnancy and Leave issues, she discussed the most recent court rulings surrounding the Pregnancy Discrimination Act; and reasonable accommodations that can be made between employers and pregnant employees at work.

 Since the firm's inception in 1912, Taylor Porter has continued to sustain itself as one of the oldest, largest and most respected law firms in Louisiana, and the labor and employment practice team has represented clients across the wide spectrum of labor and employment issues that govern the rights and duties between employers and workers.